KnowledgeCaptureAndDiscovery/somef/docs/index.md

 - **Repository status**: Repository status as it is described in [repostatus.org](https://www.repostatus.org/).
 - **Requirements**: Pre-requisites and dependencies needed to execute a software component
 - **Run**: Running instructions of a software component.
 It may be wider than the `invocation` category, as it may include several steps and explanations.
-- **Runtime platform**: specifies runtime platform or script interpreter dependencies required to run the project.
+- **Runtime platform**: specifies the runtime environment or script interpreter dependencies (e.g., Python, Java).
 - **Script files**: Bash script files contained in the repository
 - **Stargazers count**: Total number of stargazers of the project
 - **Support**: Guidelines and links of where to obtain support for a software component
 - **Support channels**: Help channels one can use to get support about the target software component
-- **Type**: type of software (command line application, notebook, ontology, scientific workflow, etc.)
 - **Usage examples**: Assumptions and considerations recorded by the authors when executing a software component, or examples on how to use it
 - **Workflows**: URL and path to the computational workflow files present in the repository